usmansyed90/distributed_vector_operations_python/README.md

 5. Compare

 I understand that the codes in this are really simple implementations, but since these were my first implementations in python i feel somebody out there will need them too if they are starting with python.
+I have also included the **results** of the matrix multiplication with different matrix sizes.